 Below are some guidelines for creating a targeted search in Factiva which will allow you to weed out extraneous results.

 |Both the word Tesla and the exact phrase autonomous vehicles.||Tesla and autonomous vehicles|

 |Either Michelin or Firestone.||Michelin or Firestone|

 |At least 5 mentions of Microsoft.||atleast5 Microsoft|

 |Vodafone in the same paragraph as telecommunications.||Vodafone same telecommunications|

-President within 3 words of Obama, where Obama is the third word (there can be 0-2 words between),
+President within 3 words of Biden, where Biden is the third word (there can be 0-2 words between),

 |Any words that begin with telecom.
 You must use at least 3 characters before the truncation (*) sign